Life (a Foundation)

 The bottom line is that we cannot always predict what climate, environment, cultural, social, technological or other changes may come along, so we may never know what may someday be useful or necessary.
 Therefore, our survival depends not only on our social and cultural diversity and our genetic diversity, but also on the genetic diversity of all life.

-Although diversity is important to our survival, some people have a prejudice against people who are different from them and discriminate against them.
+Although diversity is important to our survival, some individuals have a prejudice against people who are different from them and discriminate against them.
 The difference could be in such things as race, ethnicity, religion, gender, age or sexual orientation.
 Some specific types of prejudice include racism, bigotry, chauvinism, xenophobia, sexism, misogyny, ageism, and homophobia.

-One of the main reasons that individuals become prejudiced is that they are taught to be so by their family, or they are drawn into some group of persons who are prejudiced.
+One of the main reasons that individuals become prejudiced is that they are taught to be so by their family, or they are drawn into some group of individuals who are prejudiced.
 In general, these individuals are followers.
 Being a follower is not necessarily bad.
 The problem is in who these individuals follow.
 In this case, they either need to follow others who are not prejudiced or learn to think for themselves.

 A nice analogy for the previous point might be the following.
 These prejudiced individuals could be thought of as sheep who instead of allowing themselves to be herded by a sheepdog are allowing themselves to be herded by a wolf.
 These individuals either need to allow themselves to be herded by a sheepdog who has their best interest in mind or turn themselves into sheepdogs.

 Another reason that some individuals are prejudiced is because it makes them feel superior.
 However, it is important to realize that some individuals who have been or are being discriminated against have survived and some have even done very well for themselves.
-Therefore, it may be that many of these individuals are prejudiced due to a fear that they may be inferior.
+Therefore, it may be that many of these individuals who are prejudiced are so due to a fear that they may be inferior.

 Even though prejudice is illogical and can cause undue harm, individuals have a right to believe what they like and live their private lives in any way they want if they do not cause undue harm to anyone else.
 However, acting on or even expressing their prejudice in their public life would cause undue harm, so appropriate action must be taken to prevent this or to punish those individuals who still do it.